Planning a family trip but wondering how to handle your child’s sleep routine? Learn 7 smart ways to maintain your child’s sleep schedule on vacation.

 Then, adjust our child’s schedule at home, gradually if need be.
 Let’s say you’re traveling to a place that’s two hours ahead of your time zone.
 Change his daily schedule a few weeks before leaving so the new time zone isn’t so jarring.

-Before kids, a vacation may have been a time to relax away from home, but with kids in tow, family vacations aren’t always relaxing or conducive to sleep schedules.
+Before kids, a vacation may have been a time to relax away from home, but with kids in tow, family vacations aren’t always relaxing or conducive to a toddler sleep schedule.

 Thankfully, your routine doesn’t have to change too much, even while on vacation.
 Maintain your child’s sleep schedule on vacation by keeping a consistent routine before leaving, as well as during your time away.